 Focus on Serving Customers Instead of Building a Product

 Successful founders all know one thing: it is more important to serve a customer than it is to build a product.
 This is the mindset you must get into when you start out.
 Most entrepreneurs are narrowly set on building a product that they lose sight of the real goal – to solve a problem for a customer.
 Customers do not care how things get done, just that you get it done and solve their issue.
+Investors in your startup also want to see what your main goal is and how you are going to deal with customers if something were to happen with your product, that is why the pitch of this is very important.
+You can find here more information on how to do this pitch correctly so when it comes down to it, the investors know how you will handle things and feel confident in you.

 Replace Technology with People